 Proposal Statement: In the Clean Energy and Climate Plan for 2050, EEA said that communities of color and low-income neighborhoods face disproportionately higher exposure than other areas to health and climate risks because of decades of decisions about siting highways, power plants, and other sources of pollution.
 The proposed language would provide a layer of data collection that could shed light on the environmental disparities between EJ Communities and non-EJ Communities and assist the Commonwealth in addressing those disparities.

-Supported by: Massachusetts Attorney General’s Office; Conservation Law Foundation; National Grid (with clarification)
+Supported by: Massachusetts Attorney General’s Office; Conservation Law Foundation; National Grid (with clarification), HEET

 Statements in Support: